-Although we have begun to generate revenue from Gvoke PFS and Gvoke HypoPen, we have not yet generated revenue from any of our product candidates and may never be profitable.
+Although we generate revenue from Gvoke PFS and Gvoke HypoPen, we have not yet generated revenue from any of our current or future product candidates and may never be profitable.

 Our ability to become profitable depends upon our ability to generate revenue.
-Our ability to generate revenue depends on a number of factors, including, but not limited to, our ability to:
+Our ability to generate revenue from Gvoke and our product candidates, if successfully developed and approved, depends on a number of factors, including, but not limited to, our ability to:

-- obtain commercial quantities of Gvoke at acceptable cost levels; - < achieve an adequate level of market acceptance of our products in the medical community and with third-party payors, including placement in accepted clinical guidelines for the conditions for which our product candidates are intended to target; - obtain and maintain third-party coverage and adequate reimbursement for our products; - < launch and commercialize our products utilizing our own sales force in the United States or in other key territories by entering into partnership or co-promotion arrangements with third parties; and - successfully develop and obtain marketing approval for our product candidates.
+- obtain commercial quantities of our products at acceptable cost levels; - schieve an adequate level of market acceptance of our products in the medical community and with third-party payors, including placement in accepted clinical guidelines for the conditions for which our product candidates are intended to target; - obtain and maintain third-party coverage and adequate reimbursement for our products; - launch and commercialize our products utilizing our own sales force or by entering into partnership or co-promotion arrangements with third parties; and - successfully develop and obtain marketing approval for our product candidates.

 We have incurred and expect to continue to incur significant sales and marketing costs as we commercialize Gvoke.
 Regardless of these expenditures, Gvoke and our product candidates, if approved, may not be commercially successful.
-We may not achieve profitability soon after generating product sales, if ever.
-If we are unable to generate product revenue, we will not become profitable and may be unable to continue operations without continued funding.
+Although we generate revenue from Gvoke PFS and Gvoke HypoPen, if we are unable to generate sufficient product revenue, we will not become profitable and may be unable to continue operations without continued funding.